Career Types. Which One Will You Choose?

 This type of business career is the least obvious to everyone.

 A centripetal career is understood as a movement towards the core, the leadership of the organization.
-For example, inviting an employee to meetings inaccessible to other employees, meetings of both formal and informal nature, getting an employee access to informal sources of information, confidential appeals, certain important instructions from the management.
+For example, inviting an employee to meetings inaccessible to other employees, meetings of both formal and informal nature, getting an employee access to informal sources of information, confidential appeals, and certain important instructions from the management.
 Such workers are often referred to as “gray eminences” because their movements up the career ladder are not as obvious and noticeable as in a vertical career.

 - fast career growth;